jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 ---

 ### The difference between VGA and DVI
-HDMI is built off of the DVI standard, which is essentially a digital version of VGA with support for higher resolutions because of how it is encoded to support higher pixel clocks, as well as some changes to how syncing works in order to work with that transmission method\.
+DVI is essentially a digital version of VGA with support for higher resolutions because of how it is encoded to support higher pixel clocks, as well as some changes to how syncing works in order to work with that transmission method\.
 The difference specifically being that 8\-bit color values are encoded to 10 bits, and a disparity variable is used to keep track of the difference between the number of zeroes and ones transmitted so that the DC offset of the signal can be kept to a minimum\.
 In addition to that, there are control signals/values that are transmitted at the end of the visible data along with a data enable signal so the sink knows it's time to listen for the sync signals\.
 The sync signals also have tighter timing requirements; sync signal transitions need to occur on the same pixel clock\.
 More details can be found within `tmds_calc.c`\.

 Below is a small table of how the control signals are encoded\.
 The control signals are used on all 3 TMDS \(short for **T**ransition **M**inimized **D**ifferential **S**ignaling\) data channels; specifically on channel 0, they are used for horizontal and vertical sync, and on all 3 channels they are used to indicate whether a data period is either video data or a data island \(which I will cover later\.\) These values are taken straight from the DVI 1\.0 document, which formats the output data as big\-endian; I have converted it to little\-endian for easier understanding\.